Every caregiver of a person living with Alzheimer's, Lewy Body dementia, Parkinson's or any other related dementia faces this gut wrenching question -

 Here are some of the reasons that can cause the need for long term care in a memory care facility.

 It is very difficult to keep a person living with Alzheimer's from wandering.
-If you have to work or they are living at home alone then long term care because a real possibility and often the right alternative.
+If you have to work or they are living at home alone then long term care becomes a real possibility and often the right alternative.

 There is a reason why they keep the doors locked in most memory care facilities - they know Alzheimer's patients are going to wonder.